The Education Connection: Helping Ex-Offenders Return to Their Communities

 Q. What are some examples of successful programs or policies?

-There's a little bit of hope in a couple of places around the country, and New York is one of them.
-They're piloting the use of Pell Grant dollars again.
-President Obama is a leader here; over the past year, he has taken a special interest in this.
-So, we are again seeing the piloting of the use of Pell Grant dollars.
+Jarjoura: There's a little bit of hope in a couple of places around the country, and New York is one of them.
+Under President Barack Obama, the Second Chance Pell program piloted the use of Pell Grant dollars.

 For many years, I was involved in a program that's still thriving called Inside-Out Prison Exchange.
 This is an opportunity for prisoners to be involved in college programs where they make up half the students in the class, and the other half of the students are coming from the university.
 They learn together as peers in the class.
 That's a really powerful model.